The rate of organizational change has accelerated dramatically over the past ten years, for many different reasons.

-- Let employees know HOW you will update them as the change initiative unfolds.
+Let employees know how and how often you will update them as the change initiative unfolds—then commit to it.

-- Allocate the right people and resources - or a task force - who can help you signal to the organization that change is important.
-These individuals can also help to answer questions and gather information about how employees are coping with the change.
+Allocate the right people and resources who can help you signal to the organization that change is essential.
+These individuals can also help answer questions and gather information about how employees are coping with the change.

 What to do:

-Instead of focusing on the resistance, focus on the coping skills and support.
-Before you start implementing change, your task force should evaluate employee readiness with quick assessments or self-evaluations.
-This will allow you to identify areas in which your company will need the most training.
+Before you start implementing change, evaluate employee readiness with quick assessments or self-evaluations, which will allow you to identify areas in which your company will need the most training.

 Generate Short Term Wins

-Remember change takes time - in large corporations up to a whole year.
-This time frame can be discouraging to employees at all levels of your organization, and you may find it difficult to keep the optimism and enthusiasm for change alive.
+Remember, change takes time – sometimes months, sometimes years.
+This time frame can be discouraging to employees, and you may find it challenging to keep the optimism and enthusiasm for change alive.